Video Anomaly Detection in 10 Years: A Survey and Outlook: Introduction

 In VAD, videos consist of sequences of frames, resulting in complex, high-dimensional spatiotemporal data.
 Detecting anomalies within such complex data necessitates methods capable of \textit{effectively capturing spatial, temporal, spatiotemporal, and textual features}.
 To address these challenges, numerous VAD methods and deep feature extractors have been introduced in academic research, which has played a significant role in advancing the current state-of-the-art.
 It is also worth mentioning the importance of choosing a correct loss function based on the type of VAD paradigm.
 Hence, \textit{loss functions and regularization} techniques are another challenge in the VAD problem.
-Another significant challenge lies in the diverse paradigms including \textit{self-supervised, weakly supervised, fully supervised, and vision-language models} utilized to address VAD problem.
+Another significant challenge lies in the diverse paradigms including \textit{self-supervised, weakly supervised, fully supervised, and unsupervised models} utilized to address the VAD problem.

 These paradigms can be categorized into classical and deep learning.
 The classical approaches employ handcrafted features including spatiotemporal gradient \cite{lu2013abnormal}, Histograms of Oriented Gradients (HOG) features \cite{hasan2016learning, HOG}, and Histograms of Optical Flows (HOF) \cite{HOF} within a temporal cuboid.
 These features are selected for their effectiveness in capturing appearance and motion information in a spatiotemporal context.

 The deep learning approaches are more powerful in terms of rich feature representation and end-to-end learning and have gained much popularity in the past decade due to advancements in different learning models.
 Specifically, these approaches leverage powerful feature extractors to capture meaningful spatiotemporal features.
 Examples include convolutional neural networks \cite{luo2017remembering}, autoencoders \cite{liu2021hybrid}, GANs \cite{li2023multi}, vision transformers \cite{sun2023hierarchical,li2022self}, and vision language models \cite{ni2022expanding, ju2022prompting}.